Magnolia 5.6 reached end of life on June 25, 2020. This branch is no longer supported, see End-of-life policy.

 The Synchronization module synchronizes a target Magnolia instance with a source instance.
 The module allows you to publish a large amount of content selectively.
 Only previously published content is transferred to the target instance.
 You can use the module to add content to new public instances without shutting down existing instances and impacting their ability to serve content.

 The module traverses the node tree and publishes only previously published content.
 Content that was never published is not published during synchronization either.
 If content was versioned when it was published (Magnolia default behavior), the module publishes the last known version, making it possible to recover modified content.

 The Synchronization module installs the Sync Instance app that allows you to manually synchronize content between author and one public instance.

 Imagine that you have two public Magnolia instances.
-Due to hardware failure one of them is out of operation.
-As you try to publish content during the outage, Transactional Activation tells you that the content cannot be activated because one of the public instances is down.
+Due to hardware failure, one of them is out of operation.
+As you try to publish content during the outage, transactional publishing tells you that the content cannot be published because one of the public instances is down.

 A few days later hardware on the failed public instance has been replaced and the server is up again.
-You re-enable the subscriber so that all new content is activated to both public instances.
-But you still have a problem what to do with all the content that was published while the instance was down.
+You re-enable the receiver so that all new content is published to both public instances.
+But you still have a problem with what to do with all the content that was published while the instance was down.
 Your options are:

 You have a sudden high load on your site.
 You need to add a new public instance to deal with the load.

 The solution is to create a new empty public instance and use the Synchronization module to publish content only to that instance while the existing public instances keep serving content.